hansonmcoombs/training-basic_python/sphinx/source/loops.rst

     for key, value in my_dict.items():
         print('{} is the key to {}'.format(key, value))

-There is another package which has even more tools for easy iteration with for loops.
-It is beyond the scope of this lesson, but there is more information :doc:`here <itertools>`.
+There is another package which has even more tools for easy iteration with for loops called itertools.
+It is beyond the scope of this course, but there is more information `here <ihttps://pymotw.com/3/itertools/>`_.

 While loops in Python
 ----------------------